luya338/GSR-ST/README.md

 ### -----------------------train model----------------------------------

-genomic signal and region datasets including three tasks: PAS, TIS, and Promoters.
+Genomic signal and region datasets including three tasks: PAS, TIS, and Promoters.
+The dataset used in this study can be downloaded from the (https://www.alipan.com/s/HLzwEd1JiYb).
 To train the GSR-ST model, follow these steps:

  1\.Feature Preparation
     Use the code in the "feature" folder to generate the required features.